Animal Reproductive Structures and Functions

 The information below was adapted from OpenStax Biology 43.4

-A negative feedback system occurs in the male when sperm counts get too high (over about 20 million/ml): rising testosterone levels cause Sertoli cells to release the hormone inhibin, which acts on the hypothalamus and pituitary gland to inhibit the release of FSH and LH.
-The inhibition causes spermatogenesis to slow down until proper levels are again achieved.
-Once the sperm levels are reduced, the Sertoli cells stop releasing inhibin, and the sperm count increases.
+While this doesn’t occur in a monthly cycle as in females, the hormones do interact in a negative feedback cycle when sperm counts get too high (over about 20 million/ml): rising testosterone levels cause Sertoli cells to release the hormone inhibin, which acts on the hypothalamus and pituitary gland to inhibit the release of FSH and LH.
+The inhibition causes spermatogenesis to slow down; once the sperm levels are reduced, the Sertoli cells stop releasing inhibin, and the sperm count increases.

 This video provides a great overview of the anatomy and function of the human male reproductive system: